 How does Octane AI measure revenue?

-Revenue is counted by Octane AI when a customer interacts with your bot, then makes a purchase on your store.
+Revenue is counted by Octane AI when a customer interacts with your account’s features, then makes a purchase on your store.

-Tip: a customer does need to interact with your bot before ordering for any revenue to be counted.
+Tip: a customer does need to interact with one of your features before ordering for any revenue to be counted.
 A feature like the order status page button, which comes after checkout, may not count revenue as a result.

 How do I find my revenue data?